EdenWise/hjcrc/HJCSIC.md

 Civilization started as a natural order.
 When human beings reached the top of the food chain this changed.
 Civilization began to be dominated by the male disposition.
-Some males became self-first, narcissistic (the checks on balance were disappearing).
+Some males became self-first, narcissistic, because the checks on balance were disappearing.
-To get personal safety, the ancestors of the Hebrews decided to underwrite them.
+The ancestors of the Hebrews decided to underwrite them to get personal safety.
-They kept this knowledge largely silent (even from the narcissistic men).
+They kept this knowledge silent largely, even from the narcissistic men.
 The narcissists became spoiled and immobile in their thinking.
-Dominions were created.
-The selfish behavior spread to many people.
+Dominions were created and selfish behavior spread to many people.
 They got good profit from it.

 Some succumbed to the rewards and sought inclusion with the underwritten men.
 This started the political left.
 As the underwriting increased, the narcissistic men began to clash with one another.